-MCOLES Rules were last evaluated in June 2019.
+MCOLES Rules were last evaluated in June 2020.

 The funding necessary to undertake the in-service requirements of MCL 28.609e(3) was not appropriated until December of 2019 and the staffing required was not approved for selection until February 2020.
 The selection process was underway when Executive Directive 2020-04 was issued on March 30, 2020 freezing all state hiring.
 In addition, the issuance of Executive Directive 2020-03 resulted in the Michigan State Police Budget Office, acting in accordance with direction from the State Budget Office, froze MCOLES' access to the funds appropriated for staffing and completion of this mandate.
-Therefore, the prerequisite process to establish the parameters for rule promulgation could not be conducted.
-The freeze of these funds is indefinite.
+Executive Directive 2020-03 was only recently rescinded by Executive 2021-03 on June 14, 2021.
+As a result, the prerequisite process to establish the parameters for rule promulgation could not be conducted in the last plan year and the ability to resume and complete that process during the next plan year remains uncertain.